makevoid/vending_machine/Readme.md

     machine.balance = £ xxx

-    machine.transactions # stores only successful transactions, I suppose the machine timeouts after a failed transaction and gives the coins back to the user
+    # I suppose there is a unhandled real scenario where the machine timeouts after a failed transaction and gives the coins back to the user

 ---